Post-Season

 DOUBLE-A, HIGH-A, SINGLE-A

-The lower leagues will also divide their seasons into halves, with the two half winners meeting in a best-of-three Division Series, followed by a best-of-three Championship Series.
-The lone exception is the Northwest League which, consisting of only six teams, will play a single, best-of-five Championship Series between the two half-season winners.
+The lower leagues also divided their seasons into halves, with the two half winners meeting in a best-of-three Division Series, followed by a best-of-three Championship Series.
+The lone exception was the Northwest League which, consisting of only six teams, played a single, best-of-five Championship Series between the two half-season winners.

 Independent Leagues